golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

 app.user_erigons[user_id][erigon.id] = erigon
 return erigon.api_repr(), 201
 ```
-we set the erigon name, save the information about newly created erigon, and send its representation as a response.
+We set the Erigon name, save the information about newly created Erigon, and send its representation as a response.

 #### Stop the erigon